phelelani/nf-intro/README.md

 **NB:** For debugging, `-with-trace` option may be useful.

 ## 2. Generalising and Extending
-We'll now extend this example, introducing more powerful features of Nextflow as well as some of the complication of workflow design.
+We'll now extend this example, introducing more powerful features of `nextflow` as well as some of the complication of workflow design.

 Extending the example:
 - Parameterise the input.